fossasia/eventyay-tickets/doc/api/resources/submissions.rst

 Resource description
 --------------------

-The submission resource contains the following public fields:
+The submission resource may contain the following fields.
+Some fields are only accessible if users have the correct permissions:

 .. rst-class:: rest-resource-table